bouwe77/bouwe77.github.io/content/blog/how-and-why-to-start-with-content-creation/how-and-why-to-start-with-content-creation.md

 As you improve and continue creating content, the fear of other people's reaction will probably become less.
 Especially because you will find your own unique way of sharing content, as you go.

-This uniqueness of you, and your content, is very important to realize.
+This uniqueness of _you_, and _your_ content, is very important to realize.
 The topics you choose, the way you communicate them, all based on your experience, perspective and opinion, is unique.
 Which is why it does not matter you are not the first to create content about a topic.
 If I would ask 10 content creators to write a blog post with the title "Is HTML a programming language?", I would get 10 very different blog posts.
 Not only their answer to the question, but also their reasoning and approach.

 So go ahead, and start creating your first piece of content now, and before you know it you are a content creator...